blockchaintp/sextant-dev/README.md

 **Starting frontend:**

-STEP 3.2.1: Open a shell terminal (one that is separate from the one you use to start the api).
+STEP 3.2.1: Open a shell terminal (one that is separate from the one you use to start the api).<br>
-STEP 3.2.2: Set the enviroment variable `export MANUALRUN=1` STEP 3.2.3: Open a shell terminal (different from the one for the API).
+STEP 3.2.2: Set the enviroment variable `export MANUALRUN=1`<br>
+STEP 3.2.3: Open a shell terminal (different from the one for the API)<br>
-STEP 3.2.4: Run the following command sequence in the terminal
+STEP 3.2.4: Run the following command sequence in the terminal<br>

 ```bash
 export MANUALRUN=1